AshitomW/Hypothetron-Autonomous-Evolution/README.md

 One stylistic requirement: annotations are required everywhere.
  - Yes, even the obvious things.
 - Yes, even the painfully obvious things.
-- The reason is simple: the my eyes like it better that way.
+- The reason is simple:  my eyes like it better that way.
 - Is this unnecessary?
 Probably.
 - Is it slightly ridiculous to annotate basic things?
 Absolutely.